Enhanced joint sparsity via Iterative Support Detection: The Proposed Model and Corresponding Algorithm

 \section{The Proposed Model and Corresponding Algorithm}

-We only take the model (\ref{eq:l21_0}) of compressive sensing as the example to show how ISD is extended to the joint sparsity models due to the length limitation of the paper.
-Similar idea can be expanded to the multi-task feature learning model (\ref{eq:l21_0-ml}), as well as the unconstrained version (\ref{eq:l21_unconstrained2}) .
+We take the model (\ref{eq:l21_0}) of compressive sensing as the example to show how ISD is extended to the joint sparsity model.
+Similar idea can be expanded to the multi-task feature learning model (\ref{eq:l21_0-ml}), as well as the unconstrained version (\ref{eq:l21_unconstrained2}).